Review of the DCMS ‘Live Music’ enquiry of the primary market

 There has been a lot of talk of non-compliant secondary sites and that is something that the CMA needs to address, there are also a lot of fan to fan resale businesses operating today that are also not CMA compliant, these businesses are just as much of a concern for consumers as any other resale sites.
 In order for resale to work properly they all have to play by the same rules.

 The FTA and its members are bound by our code to conduct business in a responsible way, putting fans at the forefront of the decisions we make, without them no part of this industry has a future.
 This is an important point to remember, which is why we always strive to fight for fans rights.
 We only work with compliant resale sites because we believe consumers need to be protected by the U.K laws when making ticket purchases.
-We recognise that there are brokers and secondary sites that don’t adhere to the laws, and it is our mission to make sure the secondary market is cleaned up so that doesn’t continue to happen.
+We recognise that there are traders and secondary sites that don’t adhere to the laws, and it is our mission to make sure the secondary market is cleaned up so that doesn’t continue to happen.

 The issue of selling tickets for restricted events was also mentioned, and it was repeatedly said that if a ticket was listed correctly in accordance to CMA guidelines with seat details, then it would make it easier to cancel tickets so that the issue of resale could be dealt with.